GeekLord/Picslot/README.md

       };
     </script>
     ```
-    Replace the placeholder values with your actual keys from Google AI Studio and Supabase.

 3.  **Run the Application:**
     Since this project uses modern browser features and no build step, you can run it with any simple local web server.
 If you have Node.js installed, you can use `serve`: